Varun-Khatri/OrbitCamera/README.md

 vehicle configurators, product showcases, and real-estate walkarounds.

 The core is **dependency-free pure C#** with a **single MonoBehaviour**.
-Third-party integrations (LitMotion, the Input System, Reflex) live in thin, optional assemblies that are auto-detected and compiled in only when their package is present.
+Third-party integrations (LitMotion and the Input System) live in thin, optional assemblies that are auto-detected and compiled in only when their package is present.

 ---